patelaman3900/RNA_Seq_Pipeline-/README.md

 # RNA_Seq_Pipeline-
-Tools to analyze the RNA Seq data
+Tools to analyze the RNA Seq data from scratch